 On these pages you will find Bruce’s latest artworks, current and previous exhibitions.
 If you are interested in an artwork, click on the thumbnail to obtain further details.
 All artworks are framed ready to hang with a natural timber floating frame.

 Recent Exhibition 7th December 2021 – 9th January 2022, Crackpot Studios, Joie de Vivre

 COASTAL EXPOSURE: ROCKS FROM DEEP TIME

-Solo exhibition held at Art Space on The Concourse, Chatswood, 2 – 13 June 2021.
+Solo exhibition featuring oil paintings of the NSW coastline.
+Art Space on The Concourse, Chatswood, 2 – 13 June 2021.

 The Coastal Exposure series explores the jagged coastal edge of our continent where the crust is exposed by the sea.
 My aim, as always, was to connect with the spiritual power of landscape.
 Locations are primarily on the coast of NSW, which contains some of the oldest known geological formations on earth.
 Following on from my 2020 solo show Yunta Landscapes, which featured the vast landscapes and ancient rock formations of the South Australian outback, the coastal landscapes in this series are vastly different from but intrinsically connected to the outback – both physically and spiritually.